FractalBlocks/Fractal/README.md

     - We have hot-swapping
     - We have TimeTravel debugging (soon)
 - Excellent error / warn handling:
-    - Your app will never crash
+    - Your app will never crash for a runtime error (Actually under testing, if you have an uncovered case please open an issue)
     - Application logs are meaningful.
 No more WTF?!! errors
     - You can search for any error in our complete error index, a list of all possible errors can happen with their respective solution (soon)
 - Your code is flexible, composable and reausable.
 Modularization as a foundation
 - Lazy loading of components
 - We have high code quality standards and development flows you and your team can follow, from prototyping to production code (We will publish these soon ...)
-- Blazingly fast because we use WebAssembly (Soon ...
-Work In Progress)
+- Prototype with ease and transform to a production level code with easy (Guide comming soon...)
 - We support hot-swapping code in production :rose: (soon)

 See the [design document](https://github.com/FractalBlocks/Fractal/blob/master/DESIGN.md).
 In order to be scalable, Fractal is implemented using [Typescript](https://www.typescriptlang.org/)